ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Note, files that are detected as malware and are stored in either SharePoint Online or OneDrive for Business are not quarantined by MCAS.

-#### Design Considerations

 Before a file policy can be configured to use the admin quarantine a folder location for it must first be identified.
 Only a single admin quarantine folder location is configured for each MCAS instance and is used by all file policies that leverage this capability.
 A user notification can also be configured to provide an explanation to users when they attempt to access a quarantined file.

-#### Design Decisions

-The tables below describe the Admin quarantine design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 75 Admin quarantine Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---